-McCloud Falls is a three-tiered waterfall that you can hike or drive to easily during the summer.
+McCloud Falls is a three tiered waterfall that you can hike or drive to easily during the summer.
 During the winter, however, the road is not plowed, and these waterfalls are only accessible via snowshoe.
 This adds a few miles to get to each of the falls, but it also makes for an amazing and almost solitary experience hiking to these fantastic waterfalls.
-I only went to middle falls on this trip (which is my favorite of the three), but I didn’t see a single person on my entire hike there, and it was such a cool experience, here is all the information.
+I only went to the middle falls on this trip (which is my favorite of the three), but I didn’t see a single person on my entire hike there.
+It was such a cool experience, and here is all the information.

 - 3.5 miles round trip

 - 200 feet of elevation to get from the overlook to the base of the falls

 - You can rent snowshoes at Clearwater Cafe which is a coffee shop and outdoor store for $30 (2019 price)